Which analyst expects Travere Therapeutics Inc. (TVTX) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Jan 05 when Dube Eric M sold 5,625 shares for $20.75 per share.
 The transaction valued at 116,719 led to the insider holds 154,288 shares of the business.

 Inrig Jula sold 442 shares of TVTX for $9,172 on Jan 05.
 The Chief Medical Officer now owns 17,507 shares after completing the transaction at $20.75 per share.
 On Jan 04, another insider, Inrig Jula, who serves as the Chief Medical Officer of the company, sold 2,051 shares for $20.75 each.
 As a result, the insider received 42,558 and left with 17,949 shares of the company.